 In the Photos app on your iOS 8 devices

 To conserve storage space, My Photo Stream keeps only your latest 1000 photos on your iPhone, iPad, or iPod touch.
 On your Mac and Windows computers, every picture from your photo stream can be automatically downloaded and kept permanently.

-You can also set up your Mac and Windows computers so your new photos appear in a My Photo Stream album just as they do on your iOS devices.
+You can also set up your Mac and Windows computers so your new photos appear in a My Photo Stream album.
 Your computer has more storage than your iOS device and can automatically import all photos from My Photo Stream to your photo library.